 Belleek should be dusted with a soft, dry brush.
 If washing is necessary, use lukewarm water and a very small amount of mild washing-up liquid, wash gently without scrubbing, rinse thoroughly, and dry immediately.
 Never put Belleek in a dishwasher.
 Read our guide to cleaning antique ceramics for full advice.

 A rewarding category for collectors of Irish porcelain, fine bone china, or decorative ceramics with a documented maker history.
-Browse the Belleek collection to explore available pieces, or contact us to ask about specific marks or patterns.
+Browse the Ceramics collection to explore available pieces, or contact us to ask about specific marks or patterns.
+Learn more about the store and how each piece is sourced.